JCSDA-internal/jedi-edu/START.md

 All that follows is done **in the container ON THE WEBPAGE you just opened**.

 ### Open the qg 3dvar tutorial
-On the left of the web page there is a tree of files, click on the little folder icon if you aren't on it already, and double click on `qg3Dvar_tutorial.ipynb`.
+On the left of the web page there is a tree of files.
+Click on the little folder icon if you aren't on it already (open the one called `shared/`), and double click on `qg3Dvar_tutorial.ipynb`.

 Note that in this file, you will be able to run commands by clicking on the cell that contains it and click the `play` button.
 ![welcome](img/run_command.png)